These Fresh Green Beans with Bacon, Dijon Maple Sauce, Caramelized Pecans, and Feta aren’t your grandmother’s green beans – no offense grandma.

 showing how to caramelize pecans for green bean casserole

-How to Make Fresh Green Beans with Bacon
+How to make Green Beans with Bacon

 I’ve given detailed instructions below on how to make this green bean side dish, but here’s an overview of the process: